Some commonly asked questions can be found in our FAQ. Please read it before reporting bugs or feature requests.

 There is also a set of French videos available that cover a good part of darktable.
 Starting by a nice overview and deep into the settings of the darkrooms’ modules.

-Mirco has some nice tutorials and screencasts for draktable on his blog - in German.
+Some nice screencasts for darktable in German.
 Check them out: